JennyLottner/MineSweeper/README.md

 - CSS3
 - Vanilla JavaScript

-* This project was my first major solo vanilla JavaScript application.
+This project was my first major solo vanilla JavaScript application.
 Through building it, I learned how to:
 - Set up and run a website locally.
 - Create a responsive layout using CSS Grid and Flex.
 - Use GitHub for version control, including committing changes, branching, and pushing updates.

-Working without frameworks or libraries helped me deepen my understanding of JavaScript and browser functionality.

 ## Installation
 You can view the project live [here](https://jennylottner.github.io/MineSweeper/)